 4. Watch Hair Cutting Tutorial Videos

-If this will be your first time cutting your dog’s hair and you’re feeling anxious about it, choosing which style you want to try may be constructive, then watching a step-by-step tutorial video for it.
-Watching someone else do the cutting can ease your concerns and give you more clarity about angles to cut at, how to hold your dog correctly when cutting, how short you’d like the hair and more.
+If this will be your first time cutting your dog’s hair and you’re feeling anxious about it, choose the style you’d like to achieve, then watch a step-by-step tutorial video.
+Watching someone else do the cutting first can ease your concerns and give you more clarity about angles to cut, how to hold your dog correctly when cutting, how short you’d like the hair, and more.

-You can also start by reading articles about the basics of cutting Yorkie Poo’s hair that will be relevant regardless of which specific style you are doing.
+You can also prepare by reading articles about the basics of cutting a Yorkie Poo’s hair.
+This will be relevant regardless of which specific style you are doing.
 The fact of the matter is that getting additional help is not a bad thing.
 It will save you time, energy, and mistakes to learn from other people first.

 5. Trim Nails and Clean Ears

-Haircutting might be the most obvious step in grooming, but it does not have to be the last.
-If you want to fully groom your dog to keep them both healthy, clean, and safe, trimming your dog’s nails and cleaning your dog’s ears are crucial steps to take in the grooming process.
+If you want to fully groom your dog to keep him healthy, clean, and safe, trimming your dog’s nails and cleaning your dog’s ears are crucial steps to take in the grooming process.
 Adding this to the grooming routine will prevent your dog from feeling pain and getting toe and ear infections.

 Conclusion For The “Best Types of Yorkie Poo Haircuts with Pictures”